 All DEVELOP projects complete the same set of deliverables.
 All deliverables must be submitted on the DEVELOP templates maintaining color and font schemes in the template.
-This cohesiveness provides a shared theme across all projects with the aim of easy recognition and 'branding.'
-Each of the eight National Application Areas has a specific color scheme that was set by NASA Headquarters, and the DEVELOP font standard is Century Gothic for sans serif and Garamond for serif fonts.
+This

 Project Summary: Every project is proposed to NASA HQ ASP Management prior to being conducted, and as such, a preliminary project summary already exists.
-Due to the time difference in proposal and project implementation, objectives and many project details may change.
+Due to the time difference in proposal and project implementation, objectives and many project details can often change.
 Inevitably, projects evolve as literature review and advisor meetings transpire in the first few weeks.
 The updated project summary serves as the means to report those changes to management and also provides information for reporting and outreach materials.
-It is important to include updated project information for NPO and NASA HQ ASP Management to use in a variety of materials, including (but not limited to) project booklets, annual reports, closeout presentations, quarterly program reviews, and monthly status reports.
+It is important to include updated project information for NPO and NASA HQ ASP Management to use in a variety of materials, including (but not limited to) project booklets, annual reports, close out presentations, quarterly program reviews, and monthly status reports.
 Several fields from the final draft will be compiled for the team's VPS page.

-Website/Booklet Image: One image must be submitted along with the project summary final draft.
+Website Image - One image must be submitted along with the project summary final draft.
 This image should be submitted on the website image template with a minimum resolution of 300 dpi.
-The image must be representative of the project and show manipulation and processing of NASA data.
+The image must be representative of the project and show manipulation and processing of the data.
 This image cannot include text or legends.
-This is to be an aesthetically attractive image that represents the project.
+This is to be an aesthetically attractive image that represents the project, creativity is encouraged.
 Follow guidelines provided on DEVELOPedia.
 This image will be used on the website, on the team's VPS page, and in the summer in the summer project booklet.
 This image cannot be updated later in the term.
 Image dimensions and technical requirements are included in the template.

-Study Area Shapefiles: Using the WGS 84 coordinate system, save a shapefile of your project's study area and place the files (.shp) into a compressed/zipped folder.
+Study Area Shapefiles - Using the WGS 84 coordinate system, save a shapefile of your project's study area and place the files (.shp, .dbf, etc.) into a compressed/zipped folder.
 Email that file to the Project Coordination email (DEVELOP.ProjectCoordination@gmail.com).

-DEVELOPedia Page: Use the content from the final summary to populate your team's DEVELOPedia page.
+DEVELOPedia Page - Use the content from the final summary to populate your team's DEVELOPedia page.
 All fields from the project summary should be used, even if they are listed as "optional" on DEVELOPedia.

 Technical Paper: This report provides an in-depth synopsis of the whole project with technical details for partners and future DEVELOP teams to follow and understand.
 There is a template for the technical paper; however, if your team makes the decision that they would like to write the paper for potential submission to a specific journal, you may write in the style needed for that journal.
-Permission to do so must be acquired from the Project Coordination team.
+Permission to do so must be acquired from the Project Coordination Team.
 Otherwise, the DEVELOP technical paper template should be used and has a limit of 12 pages.
 Methods should be the focus, and the data acquisition, processing, and analysis sections should allow other teams and your end user to replicate the project, but can also be supplemented by other tutorial materials.
 Technical papers are archived at the end of the term, so they need to be in a final state, approved by advisors, and completely ready for dissemination by the final deadline.
 Any distribution or publication of this work must go through NASA's Export Control System to get proper NASA approval, prior to its submission or distribution anywhere outside DEVELOP.